bTayFla/PtTracker/README.md

 Access with: http://localhost/PtTracker.html<br>
 If you decide to serve it publicly to view PtTracker remotely, make sure you add an <a href="http://www.htaccesstools.com/htpasswd-generator/">htaccess file</a> for security.

+<h1>Purchasing</h1>
+1. Message me on Discord or Telegram.
+I will reply with the payment address.<br>
+2. Send 0.005 BTC or 0.3 LTC (Send enough to cover your transfer fee)<br>
+3. Once payment is confirmed, I will send your license key.

 <h1>Contact</h1>
 Discord: btayfla#0063<br>
 Telegram: https://t.me/pt_tracker

 <h1>Donate</h1>
 And let me know on discord or telegram if you do so I can thank you!<br>